WU-BIMAC/NBOMicroscopyMetadataSpecs/Model/stable version/v02-01/ReadMe_changes.md

-Microscopy Metadata Specifications - v02-00
+Microscopy Metadata Specifications - v02-01
 -------------------------------------------
 These specifications are being developed as a community effort initially led by the 4D Nucleome ([**4DN**](https://www.4dnucleome.org/)) Imaging Working Group (IWG) and the Bioimaging North America (BINA) Quality-Control and Data Management Working Group ([**QC-DM-WG**](https://www.bioimagingna.org/qc-dm-wg)) to extend the OME Data Model.

 The proposed prefix for this namespace is **NBO** for 4d**N** **B**ina **O**me

-Version v2.00 the current stable version of the model and it represents  a major overhaul with significant revisions that were introduced as a result of several months of evaluation, feedback collection and correction of v01.07 by the members of the BINA [**QC-DM-WG**](https://www.bioimagingna.org/qc-dm-wg).
+Version v2.0 the current stable version of the model and it represents  a major overhaul with significant revisions that were introduced as a result of several months of evaluation, feedback collection and correction of v01.07 by the members of the BINA [**QC-DM-WG**](https://www.bioimagingna.org/qc-dm-wg).

 ******************
 Summary of Changes
 ******************

+_v2.01 is a minor release that corrects some errors that were found in v2.00._

+**Major changes introduced in v02.00 are as follows**

 1. Introduced the sub-division of the initially proposed of the 4DN Extension of the OME model into three separate extensions:
     - Core and Basic